arzedlab/Projects/README.md

 :heavy_check_mark:[**Prime Factorization**](https://github.com/arzed-lab/Projects/tree/master/Numbers/Prime%20Factorization) – Have the user enter a number and find all Prime Factors (if there are any) and display them.

-**Next Prime Number** – Have the program find prime numbers until the user chooses to stop asking for the next one.
+:heavy_check_mark:[**Next Prime Number**](https://github.com/arzed-lab/Projects/tree/master/Numbers/Next%20Prime%20Number) – Have the program find prime numbers until the user chooses to stop asking for the next one.

 **Find Cost of Tile to Cover W x H Floor** – Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.